-After our 5am pre-breakfast, the first thing we want in Malta is a nice brunch, to refresh everything.
-I found this café, Kingsway Bar & Café, through some Malta-based influencers on Instagram, and it turned out to be a debatable choice.
+After our 5am pre-breakfast in Rome, the first thing we want in Malta is a nice brunch.
+I found Kingsway Bar & Café through some Malta-based influencers on Instagram, and it turned out to be a debatable choice.

-I love it – my eggs on the sweet corn purée and my iced coffee in a non-Italian way (You know I love my Rome life, but sometimes I will miss the Australian style coffee shop so much, that no one “judges” you when you want a cup of cappuccino only in the afternoon and sit in the sun for 2 hours.
-Also, you might have options of flat white and matcha latte).
-Luigi was too hungry since 5am and he claimed unsatisfied after his avocado toast after I stopped him from being greedy and over-ordering in one place.
+I love it – my eggs on the sweet corn purée and my iced coffee in a non-Italian way (You know I love my Rome life, but sometimes I want a long coffee latte in the afternoon, that no one will “judges” you like drinking coffee in Italy).
+Luigi was too hungry since 5am.
+He protested his avocado toast was too small.

-Visit The Malta Experience & National War Museum At Fort St.Elmo
+12.30pm Visit the Malta Experience & National War Museum at Fort St.Elmo

 In 1565, the Knights under the lead of Jean de Vallette, defended the island from the Turks (the Ottoman Empire), for more than 3 months.
 It was “mission-impossible”.
 The number of the Knights with the fighting Maltese are only 6000 something, while was overwhelmed absolutely by the other side of almost 40,000!

-Whether you have noticed, Valletta, as the name of this capital city of Malta, comes from this great Knight’s name as well?
+Valletta, as the name of this capital city of Malta, comes from this great Knight’s name as well!

-The Knights, the bloody fight, the heroic victory after the big sacrifice and Malta’s Throne Room (in Palace Armoury) to record this Great Siege – No wonder, Game Of Throne made a few screens in this miracle country!
+The Knights, the fight, the heroic victory after the big sacrifice and Malta’s Throne Room (in Palace Armoury) are all about this Great Siege – No wonder, Game Of Throne made a few screens in this miracle country!

-Pass By Upper Barrakka Gardens & Tritons Fountain
+6pm Pass by Upper Barrakka Gardens & Tritons Fountain

 Malta’s sunset comes unexpectedly earlier.
 We closed our crazy walk day from the beautiful Upper Barrakka garden, the nation’s symbol of cannon platform, after that, we walked down to the city gate where the city’s symbol, Tritons’ Fountain is.